voliathon/Divergence/README.md

 ## 🚀 Features

-* **JST Synced:** All times are perfectly synced to the official 0:00 JST schedule, regardless of your local time zone.
+* **JST Synced:** All times are synced to the official 0:00 JST schedule, regardless of your local time zone and rely on your System Clock.
 * **2-Hour Forecast:** Instantly see the current status and the next two upcoming windows for every zone.
 * **Clear & Clean:** A simple, color-coded output makes it easy to read at a glance.
 * **Lightweight:** No complex libraries or dependencies.
 Just one file.